Carlisle Indian Industrial School: 19th century

 As at Hampton, arriving students were shorn of their long hair, and even their names were changed.
 However, "unlike Hampton, whose purpose was to return assimilated educated Indians to their people, Carlisle meant to turn the school into the ultimate Americanizer".
 At Carlisle, Pratt established a highly structured, quasi-military regime.
-He was known to use corporal punishment (which was not uncommon in society at the time) on students who exhibited Native behavior, so that they would rely only on themselves.
+He was known to use corporal punishment, which was not uncommon in society at the time, on students.

-Carlisle became the model for 26 off-reservation Bureau of Indian Affairs boarding schools in 15 states and territories.
+Carlisle emerged as the model for 26 off-reservation Bureau of Indian Affairs boarding schools that were ultimately developed in 15 states and territories.
 Some private boarding schools were sponsored by religious denominations.
-It has been designated as a National Historic Landmark.
 In addition, the government operated a total of more than 300 schools on reservations, many of which accepted boarding students from other tribes.